qq410525209/CS2-AdminRoom/README.md

 4. Configure permissions in `CS2-AdminRoom.json`
 5. Restart the server

-Note: If you have already installed the WASDMenuAPI, you should delete the WASDSharedAPI.dll from this plugin's compiled files list to prevent conflicts.
+Note: If you have already installed WASDMenuAPI, please delete the WASDSharedAPI.dll from the plugin's compiled output directory after compilation.

-Search keywords are from [sm-plugin-AdminRoom](https://github.com/srcdslab/sm-plugin-AdminRoom/blob/master/addons/sourcemod/configs/adminroom/adminroom.cfg)

 Contributions of admin room coordinates are welcome!